Bioclima00/page.github.io/content/authors/Zhaoyudong/_index.md

   - Researchers
 ---

-Xiao Zhang is currently a Postdoctoral Fellow in Hydrology at the Tsinghua Shenzhen International Graduate School, institude of Environment & Ecology.
-His research interests include climate change, water system model, watershed sustainable development, water-food-environment nexus.
-He join the i-Ecoclimatology group, use of process models such as CLM-5, WRF,etc., combined with deep learning algorithms to simulate regional and global water-food-environment interactions.
+Zhaoyu Dong is a PhD candidate in Environmental Science and Engineering at Tsinghua University Shenzhen International Graduate School.
+His research interests include climate change, soil-water relations in the cryosphere, carbon-water-energy coupling, machine learning, and global climate models.
+Currently, he is using CESM and satellite remote sensing data combined with a variety of deep learning methods to simulate the cryosphere carbon-water-energy coupling process.